Data protection policy

 General Data Protection Regulation

-On 25 May 2018, the Data Protection Act will be replaced by the General Data Protection Regulation (GDPR).
-From that date, OAC will be responsible for complying with the GDPR and its Data Protection Principles.
+On 25 May 2018, the Data Protection Act 1998 was replaced by the European Union’s General Data Protection Regulation (GDPR).
+The GDPR forms part of the data protection regime in the United Kingdom, together with the new Data Protection Act 2018 (DPA 2018).

 The GDPR includes the following rights for individuals: